airbytehq/airbyte/docs/connector-development/tutorials/profile-java-connector-memory.md

     }
     ```

-    Disable the [`host` network mode](https://docs.docker.com/network/host/) by removing the following code block in the same file.
-This is necessary because under `host` network mode, published ports are discarded.
+    Disable the [`host` network mode](https://docs.docker.com/network/host/) by _removing_ the following code block in the same file.
+This is necessary because under the `host` network mode, published ports are discarded.

     ```java
     if (networkName != null) {